 Broad sets of applicability.

-The IEEE 802.15.4 standard was originally developed to service the needs of wireless sensor networks, now known as the Internet of Things (IoT).
+The IEEE 802.15.4 standard was originally developed to service the needs of wireless sensor networks, now part of the Internet of Things (IoT).
 The total available market is enormous.
 Well over a billion IEEE 802.15.4 devices are installed today and over a million IEEE 802.15.4 devices ship daily, a number which is rapidly growing.

-The ULI standard is aimed at helping IEEE Std 802.15.4 increase its leadership position in IoT marketplace by adapting it to numerous higher layer protocols, integrating other Data Link Layer protocol extensions, and generally making it easier to use to use IEEE 802.15.4 devices.
+The ULI standard is aimed at helping IEEE Std 802.15.4 increase its leadership position in the IoT marketplace, by adapting it to numerous higher layer protocols, integrating other Data Link Layer protocol extensions, and generally making it easier to use to use IEEE 802.15.4 devices.

 Multiple vendors and numerous users.

-There are many silicon and system vendors already producing devices and systems based on IEEE Std 802.15.4 for use in IoT applications which includes things like consumer electronics, mobile devices, building automation, medical applications, SmartGrid, industrial control and many more and therefore has a very large end user community.
+There are many silicon and system vendors already producing devices and systems based on IEEE Std 802.15.4 for use in IoT applications which includes things like consumer electronics, mobile devices, building automation, medical applications, SmartGrid, industrial control and therefore has a very large end user community.

 Compatibility